tomsWebConsulting/twcsl/Block/Form/Form Block Wrapper Observe Changes/README.md

 ## Notes

 This code is a base for other effects.

-This effect is not active in SS Preview to test it use [private browsing][9].
+This effect is not active in Squarespace Preview to test it use [private browsing][9].

 ## Make a Donation